mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/java.md

 ### Get NexmoClient instance

 You have to retrieve client instance inside `LoginViewModel` class.
 Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
-Repleace the `client` property in the `LoginViewModel` class:
+Replace the `client` property in the `LoginViewModel` class:

 ```java
 private NexmoClient client = NexmoClient.get();